Part 6 of 10 in our Complete Guide to Secure Remote Access in Retail.

 Case Study: Toshiba 4690 POS System

-Netop Remote Control is known for providing the most secure access to various devices, including the Toshiba 4690 POS system.
+Impero Connect is known for providing the most secure access to various devices, including the Toshiba 4690 POS system.
 This includes the TCx Sky operating system.
-What’s unique about Netop is that they help retailers and vendors remain compliant at scale.
-That means when your business expands, so does Netop’s secure remote access.
+What’s unique about Impero is that they help retailers and vendors remain compliant at scale.
+That means when your business expands, so does Impero’s secure remote access.

-While Netop has worked to protect Toshiba 4690 systems, security is not limited to those devices.
-Netop’s secure remote access software allows other operating systems and networks connected to Toshiba 4690 to be compatible, maintaining total POS security.
-This works through Netop’s layer of centralized and consolidated software components:
+While Impero has worked to protect Toshiba 4690 systems, security is not limited to those devices.
+Impero’s secure remote access software allows other operating systems and networks connected to Toshiba 4690 to be compatible, maintaining total POS security.
+This works through Impero’s layer of centralized and consolidated software components:

 - Guest: Workers remotely access and support any machine using a Host software and available on Windows, Linux, Mac, Android, iOS